 Have you noticed that ‘mastery learning’ is back in fashion?
 You know you’re old when it comes back for a third time.
 A recent study found that Singapore-style maths mastery boosted pupils’ progress in the UK.
 It’s thought it helped Singapore become the world’s No 1 in maths education.
 But that’s not all.

-A review of research on the best revision techniques by Dunlosky et al has found that self-testing in a mastery way is perhaps the best revision method.
+A review of research on the best revision techniques by Dunlosky et al. has found that self-testing in a mastery way is perhaps the best revision method.

 Mastery goes back to Aristotle and it’s an embarrassingly obvious idea, but when you’re spinning all the other plates, it’s easy to drop this one.
-The basic idea is that every student can learn the important basics in a topic given enough practice.
+The basic idea is that every student can learn the important basics of a topic given enough practice.

 So we need to diagnose the basics that students know, and don’t know, and then ensure they plug the gaps you’ve found.
-These improvements are done in the students’ own time, and are checked with another test.
+These improvements are done in the students’ own time and are checked with another test.

 Mastery only works for discrete basic facts and simple skills (e.g. learning low on Bloom’s taxonomy.)
 The driving test is an example of mastery learning.

 I remember one student saying ‘I thought I knew that until I tried to write it down’.
 So, teach students to prepare for mastery tests with the study-cover-recall-check-repeat approach described in my earlier piece ‘Help!
 They forget faster than I teach’.
 As I continued with mastery learning their revision improved.